-A recent survey found that 94% of employees would stay at the company longer if the company invested into their careers.
+A recent survey found that 94% of employees would stay at the company longer if the company invested in their careers.
 Whilst not everyone is wanting to progress from their current role, there are a lot who want more encouragement and support from their employers.

 Investment isn’t just productive in a professional capacity but for their personal lives, outside of the workplace too.
 Consider what each of your employees would benefit from when it comes to what they’re after.
 It’s not something you can assume, so it’s good to set up 1-2-1 meetings and annual reviews to collaborate on their career progress and place in the organization.

 Communication is one of the most effective ways of engaging and understanding what your employee needs to thrive and find enjoyment within their working life.
-Career progression is worth prioritizing because retention of staff can be challenging for many organizations.
+Career progression is worth prioritizing because the retention of staff can be challenging for many organizations.